mcu-tools/mcuboot/docs/design.md

 | Scratch            |
 +--------------------+
 ```
-MCUBoot is also capable of handling dependencies between images.
+MCUboot is also capable of handling dependencies between images.
 For example
 if an image needs to be reverted it might be necessary to revert another one too
 (e.g. due to API incompatibilities) or simply to prevent from being updated
 because of an unsatisfied dependency.
 Therefore all aborted swaps have to be